 4wt fly line is generally used for medium-sized freshwater fish like trout in bigger rivers.

-5wt – 6wt fly line is used for larger freshwater fish in lake scenarios where you need a longer cast targeting species like lake trout and bass.
+5wt – 6wt fly line is used for larger freshwater fish in lake scenarios where you need a longer cast to target species like lake trout and bass.

 7wt – 8wt fly line is used for larger freshwater species in open water using large flies and casting long distances.
 They can be used in saltwater also, targeting small-medium species.

-9wt – 14wt fly line is a heavy line used predominantly for targeting saltwater species on large flies.
+9wt – 14wt fly line is a heavy line used predominantly for targeting saltwater species with large flies.

 What are electric fishing reels?

-Electric reels are designed for overhead rods and are relatively new on the recreational fishing market having been more exclusive to commercial deep-sea operators in the past.
+Electric reels are designed for overhead rods and are relatively new on the recreational fishing market (they were exclusive to commercial deep-sea operators in the past).

-Their modern design, improved functionality and price have become more appealing to recreational anglers.
+Their modern design, improved functionality and reduced price have made them more appealing to recreational anglers.
 With more and more anglers chasing big fish offshore, the electric reel allows for more efficient and less exhausting deep sea fishing.

 Caring for your fishing reel